 About the Appraisal Review Board

 The Appraisal Review Board (ARB) is a group of citizens who have been appointed by the Board of Directors to hear appeals of property owners in Bastrop County.
 Members of the ARB must have lived in the county for at least two years.
-ARB members serve two-year staggered terms and are limited to 3 consecutive terms.
+ARB members serve two-year staggered terms.
+At this time there are no term limits.

 The ARB presides over the formal hearings during the appeals process, determining the market value of the property in question based on information presented to them by the property owner (or the owner’s agent) and the Appraisal District representative.